ZippyMagic/Drizzle/README.md

 </noscript>
 <div id="body"></div>
 ```
 This will create a header with the word 'Home'.
-To see if Drizzle is working properly, type 'javascript:checkDrizzle();' in the bar.
+To see if Drizzle is working properly, type `javascript:checkDrizzle();` in the bar.